andrea-t94/airflow-net/status.md

 To do
 - fine tuning:
-- - New fine tuning run with A100: drop existing models so that hf recreates them, test 4096 with packing and flash attn 2.
-Check also if I am using b16
 - - do eval and check that my model quant perform similarly, a common cause is chat template mismatch (see blog above)
 - - beautify: 1. add tokens as secrets to inject in a colab notebook, add README and explanation of how those models have been build
 - mem bound improvements: